About Disney Incorporated

 Cash at the end of fiscal 2018 was $4.2 billion, an increase of $91 million from the prior year.
 Cash from operations contributed $14.3 billion to the coffers, while investing activities used $5.3 billion, primarily for investments in parks and resorts and acquisitions.
 Financing activities used another $8.8 billion for dividends to stockholders and the company's stock repurchase program.

-The Walt Disney Company is currently focused on completing its acquisition of Twenty-First Century Fox and further developing its direct-to-consumer (DTC) business.
-The intellectual property gained through the Twenty-First Century Fox acquisition will allow Disney to expand its content across new streaming services.
+The Walt Disney Company is currently focused on integrating its acquisition of Twenty-First Century Fox and developing its direct-to-consumer (DTC) streaming business.
+The acquisition of Fox assets gave Disney valuable intellectual property such as Deadpool and the few Marvel characters Fox had owned, such as the X-Men and Fantastic Four, uniting the full Marvel family under Disney.
+The deal also lets Disney expand its content across new streaming services.

 Mergers and Acquisitions

 In 2019 Disney completed the acquisition of certain assets of Twenty-First Century Fox for $71.3 billion.
-Disney will control 20th Century Fox studios, FX Networks, and National Geographic Partners.
-The buy will also add Fox's 30% stake in Hulu, bringing Disney's total to a majority 60%.
-Twenty-First Century Fox will retain its news and sports assets.
-The deal should provide a platform for Disney to launch a streaming service to rival Netflix.
+Disney gained Fox Studios, FX Networks, and National Geographic Partners.
+The buy also added Fox's 30% stake in Hulu, bringing Disney's total to a majority 60%.
+In order to gain approval for the deal, Disney agreed to sell off 21 regional sports networks once owned by Fox; it eventually sold those assets to Sinclair Broadcast Group for nearly $10 billion.
+Disney's acquisition of the Fox assets is helping provide a platform for Disney to launch a streaming service to rival Netflix.

 In 2017 Disney agreed to acquire an additional 42% stake (previously 33%) in BAMTech, a global company offering direct-to-consumer (DTC) streaming technology and marketing services, data analytics, and commerce management.
 The $1.6 billion acquisition is allowing Disney to launch new DTC services, which mark an entirely new growth strategy for the company.